MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

     13.64.199.41

     13.64.198.19

+> [!NOTE]
+>You may see these IP addresses in activity logs from the vendor because Cloud App Security performs governance actions and scans from these IP addresses.

+## Email server

+198.2.134.139 (mail1.cloudappsecurity.com)

 ## SIEM agent and Log collector

 To enable Cloud App Security to connect to your SIEM and to enable the Cloud App Security log collector to run, it is necessary to open: